applidium/HeaderListView/README.md

 # Quickstart

-1. Import the project in Eclipse then add it to the build path of your project.
+1. Import the HeaderListView module in your Android Studio project.
 2. Replace your `ListView` with `HeaderListView`
 3. Implement a subclass of `SectionAdapter`
 4. Set it to your `HeaderListView` with `setAdapter(SectionAdapter adapter)`